Sunday, 26 November 2023

 Splish-Splash!

 What started out as a very low key feature back in January with just one or two (literally) loosely themed snaps has now grown arms and legs and turned into something of a monster.
 In a good way, I hasten to add.
 Not all monsters were capes, or something like that; you know what I mean.
 Just one more instalment until our end of year finale.
-But before we get ahead of ourselves - and in true Vision On style - let's take a look this month's gallery.
+But before we get ahead of ourselves - and in true Vision On style - let's take a look at this month's gallery.
 The brief this month was 'A splash of colour'.

 In time honoured tradition Rol is up first - "Hi John, I used to love photographing sunsets for my old blog, Sunset Over Slawit.
 Here are some of my favourites.
 Hope they fit this month's criteria.
 All the best, Rol."
 Thank you, Rol.
 Why did you call time on your old blog?